A photo of Andréas-Benjamin Seyfert

 Andréas-Benjamin Seyfert

-E-mail: seyfertab@g.ucla.edu Office: Royce Hall B05 Fields of interest: Inclusive Pedagogy for Teaching Languages, Weimar Cinema and Literature, Digital Humanities, Gender Studies
+E-mail: seyfertab@g.ucla.edu Office: Royce Hall B05 Fields of interest: Inclusive Pedagogy for Teaching Languages; Weimar Cinema and Literature; Digital Humanities; Gender Studies

 Andréas-Benjamin Seyfert is a Ph.D. candidate whose doctoral research centers on developing a methodology for incorporating lost or missing films into cultural historiography.
 A native speaker of German and French, he earned a Bachelor of Arts degree in English and German literatures from the University of Geneva, Switzerland, followed by a Master of Arts and a C. Phil. from the Department of Germanic Languages at the University of California, Los Angeles.
 Seyfert also holds a Graduate Certificate in Digital Humanities and has completed a Concentration in Gender Studies.